serdimoa/charting/Chart-Methods.md

 ####onDataLoaded()

-You can subscribe using [Subscription|Subscription] object returned by this function to be notified when new history bars are loaded and unsubscribe from the event.
+You can subscribe using [[Subscription]] object returned by this function to be notified when new history bars are loaded and unsubscribe from the event.

 ####onSymbolChanged()

-You can subscribe using [Subscription|Subscription] object returned by this function to be notified when the symbol is changed and unsubscribe from the event.
+You can subscribe using [[Subscription]] object returned by this function to be notified when the symbol is changed and unsubscribe from the event.

 ####dataReady(callback)
 1. `callback`: optional function(interval)